 Readership distribution maps and usage reports from the Digital Commons Dashboard can be shared externally whenever you save a particular Dashboard view (e.g., for a specified period like last 30 days, all time, etc.).
 You may also edit, remove, or re-share any of your previously saved views from the “Share” tab.
 The Dashboard provides three different sharing options: a one-time email, recurring emails, or a link you can paste anywhere including your favorite social media feed.
 Read more about sharing your Dashboard.

-Content from your Digital Commons repository can be shared through the Digital Commons API, through RSS feeds, or via Open Archives Initiative (OAI) in order to populate external sites.
-Using the Digital Commons API or OAI harvesting, you can populate sites with specified metadata and can serve dataset information to other platforms.
+Content from your repository can be shared through the Digital Commons API, through RSS feeds, or via Open Archives Initiative (OAI) in order to populate external sites.
+Using the Digital Commons API or OAI harvesting, you can populate sites with specified metadata and serve faculty or dataset information to other platforms.
 RSS feeds can populate author works or create a feed of published content.
-Both methods can help you highlight repository content, make it more discoverable, and efficiently send data to a variety of platforms.
+Each of these methods can help you highlight repository content, make it more discoverable, and efficiently send data to a variety of platforms.

 In addition to the above, journals are also eligible for Digital Commons Publishing Services, which handles automatic feeds to indexes and databases where the journal has been accepted.

 Grab-and-Go Reporting and Exports

 The Content Inventory and bepress Archive are excellent ways to generate exports for everything in your IR.
 The Content Inventory tool allows you to run reports about the kind of metadata in your IR and the amount of content in its publications.
 Similarly, bepress Archive, a cloud-based backup of your IR, mirrors site hierarchies and file structures, and captures metadata in XML format.
 These sources can be used to populate content and statistics featured on external sites, and also to gather additional metrics for use in stakeholder reports.